-Our board of directors has approved a stock dividend of 0.029 shares of common stock for each share of common stock outstanding as of the date of the dividend payable prior to the effective date of the registration statement of which the prospectus forms a part (the "Stock Dividend"), or an aggregate of 448,045 shares of common stock.
-No fractional shares of common stock will be issued in connection with the Stock Dividend, and all such fractional interests will be rounded down to the nearest whole number.
+Our board of directors approved a stock dividend of 0.029 shares of common stock for each share of common stock outstanding as of the date of the dividend payable prior to the effective date of the registration statement of which the prospectus forms a part (the "Stock Dividend"), or an aggregate of 448,045 shares of common stock.
+The Stock Dividend became effective on September 30, 2021.
+No fractional shares of common stock were issued in connection with the Stock Dividend, and all such fractional interests were rounded down to the nearest whole number.
 Our board of directors approved the Stock Dividend for the purpose of establishing the correct number of our shares outstanding based upon our valuation prior to the offering as determined by us and the underwriters.
-Unless noted otherwise, all information presented in this prospectus, including the aggregate number of shares of common stock outstanding prior to the offering, assumes that the Stock Dividend has occurred.
+Unless noted otherwise, all information presented in this prospectus, including the aggregate number of shares of common stock outstanding prior to the offering, reflects the Stock Dividend.